 News & Events

-- Check out our Calendar of Events page to see dates for journal club, talks and other events!
+- Journal club Monday Dec.
+12!
+Check out our Calendar of Events page to see details for journal club, talks and other events!

 - WYPR "Maryland Morning."
 Hear WKC Director Dani Fallin and others talk about helping autistic adults during this radio segment.

 - Study to Explore Early Development, Part III!
 The CDC has again chosen JHSPH to lead one of the SEED research sites.
 We will be recruiting selected families of children ages 2 to 5 early in 2017.
 Learn more

 - WKC research funding winners: Congratulations to Bob Gilman, Vanya Jones, Heather Volk, Martha Brucato and Bo Park -- all of whom were awarded research funding from the Wendy Klag Center.
 Learn more

 - Learn a wealth of information from a new chartbook from JHSPH Child and Adolescent Health Measurement Initiative's autism data sets.
 Did you know you can access data sets for your own research?